krishaamer/green-filter-research/research/literature/design.md

 ### Digital Product Design {#digital-product-design}

+Digital product design can be seen as a specific discipline under the umbrella of **Experience Design**.
+In @michaelabrashInventingFuture2017 Meta Oculus augmented reality incubation general manager Laura Fryer:
+“People buy experiences, not technology.”

 Young people expect a product.
+Intelligent Interfaces use interaction design to provide relevant and personalized information in the right context and at the right time.

 @ceschinEvolutionDesignSustainability2016 shows how design for sustainability has expanded from a product focus to systems-thinking